GuruMaps/iOSManual/03-settings.md

 #### Create backup

 Tap **Back Up My Collections** button on Settings &gt; Data Backup screen to backup the collections within the App.
-**Note**: created backup only includes data from My Collections \(bookmarks and GPS tracks\), and it doesn't include downloaded and cached tiles.
 When the backup finished successfully, you'll see the name of the device along with the date and time the backup was created:

 ![](/assets/data_backup.png)

+**Note**: Created backup only includes data from My Collections \(bookmarks and GPS tracks\), and it doesn't include downloaded and cached tiles.

 #### Save backup